Pasta Primavera is a light and delicious pasta dish loaded with fresh spring vegetables!

 - ½ cup petite peas

 - ½ cup snow peas

-- Cook pre-made cheese tortellini according to package directions and set aside.
+- Cook pasta al dente according to package directions and set aside.

 - In a large skillet add butter, and melt over medium heat.
-Add garlic and saute for a minute.
+Add garlic and cook until fragrant, about one minute.

 - Add zucchini, asparagus, peppers and cook 1 minute more.
 Add broth, bring to a simmer and let cook 2-3 minutes or until vegetables are tender-crisp.

 - Stir in heavy cream, peas and tomatoes and simmer an additoinal 2-3 mintues.